CmsMartin/Project_2048/README.md

 If Size! s Size', the merge succeeds and continues the process until it fails.

-Finally, replace the columns with elements in the two-ended queue.
+Finally, replace the columns with elements in the deque.

 ## Update